-The Company earns revenues from its real estate, hospitality, food & beverage, broker-dealer and other related services.
+The Company earns revenues from its real estate, hospitality, food & beverage, and other related services.
 Revenues from rooms, food and beverage, and other operating departments are recognized as earned at the time of sale or rendering of service.
 Cash received in advance of the sale or rendering of services is recorded as advance deposits or deferred revenue on the condensed consolidated balance sheets.
 Deferred revenues associated with real estate lot sale deposits are recognized as revenues (along with any outstanding balance) when the lot sale closes and the deed is provided to the purchaser.
-Other deferred revenues primarily consist of deposits accepted by the Company in connection with agreements to sell barrels of wine.
+As of December 31, 2016, deferred revenues also include deposits accepted by the Company in connection with agreements to sell barrels of wine.
 These wine barrel deposits are recognized as revenues (along with any outstanding balance) when the barrel of wine is shipped to the purchaser.
 Sales taxes and value added ("VAT") taxes collected from customers and remitted to governmental authorities are presented on a net basis within revenues in the condensed consolidated statements of operations.
+There is no deferred revenue related to wine barrel deposits at June 30, 2017.